Easy Lemon Pound Cake

 How to Make Lemon Loaf Cake

-Preheat the oven to 350 degrees F and grease and flour an 8 x 4 loaf pan.
+Preheat the oven to 350 degrees F and grease an 8 x 4 loaf pan with nonstick spray.

-Cream the butter and sugar in the bowl of an electric mixer fitted with the paddle attachment, until light and fluffy, about 5 minutes.
-With the mixer on medium speed, add the eggs, one at a time, followed by the lemon zest, lemon juice, and vanilla.
+Cream the butter, sugar, and lemon zest in a large bowl or the bowl of an electric or stand mixer fitted with the paddle attachment until light and fluffy, about 5 minutes.
+Add the eggs, 1 at a time, with the mixer on medium speed, followed by the oil, yogurt (or sour cream), lemon juice, and vanilla until combined.

 More Recipes You May Also Enjoy